trobertsonsf/grunt-blanket-qunit/README.md

 `grunt --globalThreshold=90`

+#### persist

+Determines if results should be written to a .csv file

+If true, each file that has coverage data will be written to a file [grunt root]/test-results/<file-name>.csv where <file-name> is the file's name (with path and .js removed).

+`grunt --persist=true`

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).